Role

 The final design increased customer satisfaction

-While none of the features changed, the organization was incredibly simplified by the end of the project.
+While the features didn't change much from early iterations, the organization was incredibly simplified by the end of the project.
 By focusing on progressive disclosure, I was able to design the many complicated steps of the developer journey into easily digestible chunks.
 All developers and stakeholders were pleased with the results.

 Reflection